campx/toolbox/README.md

-# Aux
+# Toolbox

-Aux is a library of auxillary classes and functions
+Toolbox is a library of auxillary classes and functions